 Looking for a site with good educational books on natural science or marketing?
 Look no further, BookBoon has you covered with its range of free books.
-It has over 1,000 textbooks for students and 600 ebooks for business professionals in over 9 languages.
+It has over 1,000 textbooks for students and 600 ebooks for business professionals in over nine languages.

 Established in Denmark in 1988, BookBoon is the go-to site for students and managers alike.
 Till now, there have been around 75 million downloads.
 To download, all you need to do is sign up for the newsletter with your email ID.
-Only PDFs are available at this website.
+Only PDFs are available on this website.